-- decreases rates of smoking initiation in youth; - reduces exposure to second-hand smoke; and/or helps current smokers quit.
+- Decreases rates of smoking initiation in youth; - Reduces exposure to second-hand smoke; and/or - Helps current smokers quit.

-These changes in policy and the resulting behavior change should be logically linked to a decrease in health problems related to smoking (e.g., asthma and other respiratory diseases, cardiovascular events, and cancer).
-Projects do not have to address all of the above goals; they can focus on one or more areas.
-Projects must demonstrate support by local leadership in advancing policy and systems change and should demonstrate the strong likelihood for sustainability after the CPRIT award ends.
+These changes in policy and the resulting behavior change should be linked logically to a decrease in health problems related to smoking; e.g., asthma and other respiratory diseases, cardiovascular events, and cancer.
+Projects do not have to address all of the above goals; they may focus on one or more areas.
+Projects must demonstrate support by local leadership in advancing policy and systems change and should demonstrate a strong likelihood of sustainability after the CPRIT award ends.